premchander-revature/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-29:Explain how it is possible to handle HTTP Requests in a servlet with examples?
+29:Explain how it is possible to handle HTTP Requests in a servlet with examples?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)